A batch statement allows to run many queries at once.

 session.batch(&batch, batch_values).await?;

-For more information about sending values in a query see Query values
+For more information about sending values in a statement see Query values

 Batch statements do not use token/shard aware load balancing, batches are sent to a random node.